kavbansal/Coro-Nah/README.md

 ## How we built it
 We built our application using Python/Flask for the backend and HTML/CSS, with some use of Bootstrap for the frontend.
 We also used both the Google Maps and the Google Places APIs.
 ## Challenges We ran into
 This was our first hackathon and all of us were unfamiliar with building a web app in Python, however we each played to our strengths and rapidly learned new skills to develop a product we were happy with.
+We ran into some issues connecting the database to the rest of our application, but by working as a team we were able to resolve the issues.
 ## Accomplishments that I'm proud of
 Our search bar is very useful and an integral component of the app.
 Additionally, we have a map display for every place a user can select, and we were able to break down health safety guidelines into 3 primary categories, each of which carries its own rating before being aggregated into the total.
 ## What I learned
 How to work with a team in a fast-paced environment to develop a software product we are all enthusiastic about.
 Also, how to utilize Google Cloud Platform and the Google Places API.
 ## What's next for Coro-Nah
-Adding more functionalities.
+We can't wait to add more features and functionality to our application.
+We would like to extend the program to work in any Zip Code and also add autocomplete to our search bar to make it even easier to use.
+We would also like to make further UI improvements, possibly including displaying the ratings in a more engaging, color-coded manner.
+In the future, we also believe a mobile application would be useful, even though our web app can be accessed from mobile.